SpaceVim/SpaceVim/docs/_posts/2020-04-05-SpaceVim-release-v1.4.0.md

 for more information about the tasks system, please checkout the [task documentation](../documentation/#tasks)

+**Floating terminal:**

-Floating terminal windows support also has been added in this release, to use this feature, adding following snippet into your SpaceVim configuration file:
+Floating terminal windows support also has been added into [shell](../layers/shell/) layer, to use this feature, adding following snippet into your SpaceVim configuration file:

 ```toml